WHAT TO DO

 Group tours are often missing the personal touch, however, Amsterdam offers great possibilities for tailor-made individual city tours.
 Learn about the city from a locals perspective and hear stories you never heard before!
 It is also a great way to support the local tour guides!

 Amsterdam offers great shopping opportunities to everyone’s liking, starting with the shopping streets Kalverstraat and Nieuwendijk, that winds through the whole centre of Amsterdam, boutique stores in the Nine streets district and on the Haarlemmerstraat.
 Or if you want to fancy it up, visit the Amsterdam’s fashion district – PC Hooftstraat.
 Warehouses and shopping malls like Bijenkorf and Magna Plaza are just a few minutes away from the hotel and corona proof.
+Non-essential stores like clothing shops and boutique stores must close at 5pm.

 What’s a better way to get to know a city.
 Just get lost in the beautiful small streets along the canals and experience Amsterdam.
 Immerse into the Dutch architecture, have an Instagram worthy photo shoot on one of the 1753 city’s bridges or visit some of the city’s highlights, such as Museum square, Dam square or the Jordaan area.